 Y: Why did you decide to do the jump?

-Y: Why do you bungee jumping so much?
+Y: Why do you love bungee jumping so much?

 Y: What exactly does it feel like when you first jump into the abyss?

-H: I would say the first seconds of the jump you believe you´ve just gone forward and dived but I would described it as the first drop of a roller coaster times a 1000 or million.
+H: I would say the first seconds of the jump you believe you've just gone forward and dived, but I would describe it as the first drop of a roller coaster times a thousand or a million.

 Y : How long does the feeling last?

-H.T. : There are two answers… it lasts for about 15 seconds but it´s quite difficult to tell you because you haven´t got time to think about it but it seem longer than it is.
+H: There are two answers… It lasts for about 15 seconds, but it's quite difficult to tell you because you haven't got time to think about it - but it seems longer than it is.

 Y: After the jump, how does your body feel?
 Can you feel the effects of the recent jump in your body?